 6. Digital Filter (FIR implemented as Fast Linear Convolution, and also as Partitioned Convolution ) function has been provided for auditioning your crossover design via sound card.
 Our implementation includes simulating sound propagation delays due to different spatial location of the acoustic centres of drivers.
 You can also write your own, and read WAV files.
 Please see SoundEasy Reference Manual, Chapter 9 for details.
 Filters and Equalizers up to 2x4-way can be constructed and evaluated with suitable, MME-compliant sound card.

 EasyLab - Advanced is an expanded section of the SoundEasy program, dedicated to frequency and time domain measurements of the driver and room acoustics.
-The system incorporates digital (MLS and pre-emphasized MLS) measurement system that has been implemented for measuring SPL and Zin.
+The system incorporates digital (MLS and pre-emphasized MLS) and analogue (ESS) measurement system that has been implemented for measuring SPL and Zin.
 Both methods include powerful post-processing functions, including amplitude/time zoom-in on Impulse Response, scroll Impulse Response and analog input buffer, HB Transform for easy determination of acoustic center of the driver.
 Dual Channel Oscilloscope with built-in 6 signal generators: Sine Wave, Square Wave, Pink Noise, White Noise, Two-Tone and Tone-Burst.
 Next, Spectrum Analyser with various screen control option (including Warped FFT), THD display, and the same set of signal generators.
 Cumulative Spectra Decay (CSD) Analyser now includes Tone-Burst Waterfalls as well.
 There is also a Small-signal (T/S) and Qb extraction screen using Delta Mass and Delta Compliance methods, RLC Measurement screen, Distortion Analyser, including estimation of non-linear coefficients of BL(x), K(x) and Le(x) using truncated Volterra series expansion method, and finally, advanced Non-linear Parameter Measurement screen and modeller based on driver's differential equations and numerical differentiation.
 EasyLab employs extensively MLS-type of test signals, Hilber-Bode Transforms and curve-fitting methods in it's measurement system.
 "Curve Arithmetic" function for Digital and Analogue measurement functions is also provided.
 Your SPL field measurements can be saved as a raw-data files, so that you can perform all post-processing and presentation functions later, at your convenience - see SoundEasy Reference Manual, Chapter 16 & 17 for details.
 Tone burst testing method is also implemented.
 The next addition to the EasyLab system is RT60 measurement capability.
 The system incorporates Schoeder Backward Integration and two methods for noise reduction: Truncated and Subtracted.
 THD/IMD measurement system and Cepstral Deconvolution have been added recently, and finally, a Matching Filter Technique has been implemented, in this release.
 Cepstral Deconvolution and Matching Filter Technique both allow reconstruction of measured, echo-contaminated, low-frequency response of a loudspeaker system.
+Non-Coherence Distortion analysis, CSD Differential plots and Large Signal Impedance Measurements are the latest additions to EasyLab section.

 BoxCad is a sophisticated software tool (separate program) focused on enclosure analysis using acoustic impedance models and electrical impedance models - highly recommended for advanced designers.
 10 models are built-in for your convenience, but you can let your imagination fly and invent an esotheric enclosure and analyse it using BoxCad - unlike using other loudspeaker modeling programs, you are NOT restricted to built-in enclosure models.
 Again, frequency and time domain analysis is available.
 The results of the analysis can be combined with active/passive circuits designed with built-in electronic CAD system.
 And yes!, you can model Passive Radiator Band-Pass enclosures of any type with BoxCad.
 If you are concerned with vent non-linearitiy during turbulent flow - perhaps PR system will satisfy your requirements.
 And how about an Acoustic Cannon ?.